 One woman, Charlotte Newman, reported that she continually experienced both types of discrimination when the company repeatedly passed her over for promotions given to less experienced and younger white men.

 Additionally, accusations were made against Amazon management by several women who claimed sexual harassment.

 2. Amazon Lawsuit for Infant Death Caused By A Delivery Driver

 A 9-month-old infant died in an accident caused by an Amazon delivery driver in 2019.
 Speedy delivery can cause accidents, leading to deaths, and Amazon stands accused of not taking responsibility for accidents caused by its drivers.

-The driver attested not seeing the SUV that he slammed into because he was running late on his many deliveries.
+The driver attested not seeing the SUV he slammed into because he ran late on his many deliveries.
 This is one of the tens of accidents caused by Amazon’s network of delivery contractors.
-Since Amazon does not employ permanent drivers, it insists that it can’t bear the responsibility for drivers branded with Amazon logos.
-Inhuman working conditions cannot compensate for the close watch they say that they keep on drivers.
+Since Amazon does not employ permanent drivers, it insists it can’t bear the responsibility for drivers branded with Amazon logos.
+Inhuman working conditions cannot compensate for the close watch they keep on drivers.

 3. Amazon Discrimination Lawsuit for Firing Pregnant Women

 Amazon’s discrimination charges include firing pregnant women before they meet the required legal health work adjustments.
 So far, Amazon has settled several of these cases out of court.